-If you're interested in becoming a Sunday School teacher, one of the first things you should consider is the amount of education you need.
-We have determined that 61.3% of Sunday school teachers have a bachelor's degree.
-Regarding higher education levels, we found that 9.7% of Sunday school teachers have master's degrees.
-Although most Sunday school teachers have a college degree, it is possible to become one with only a high school degree or GED.
+If you're interested in becoming a Sunday School teacher, the first thing to consider is the amount of education required.
+According to research, 61.3% of Sunday school teachers have a bachelor's degree, and 9.7% have master's degrees.
+Although most Sunday school teachers have a college degree, it is possible to become one with only a high school diploma or GED.
+Elmer Towns compiled a list of qualifications in a free online resource called How to Grow an Effective Sunday School.

-A teacher can equip, disciple or guide, but what makes the role of a Sunday school teacher unique is that the environment offers the potential for systematic teaching of the Word of God.
-In addition to the content on this page, the Pastoral Ministry Handbook asks you some questions to reflect on improvements you can make in the church's Sunday School ministry.
+The Pastoral Ministry Handbook also provides questions to reflect on improvements you can make in the church's Sunday School ministry.
 With templates, you can be sure that the structure and format of your Sunday school teacher resume are top notch.
-It is very sad to see a person who is converted and barely understands the Gospel and before long is teaching Sunday school or a Bible study.
+It is very sad to see someone who is converted and barely understands the Gospel and before long is teaching Sunday school or a Bible study.
 The primary task of a Sunday school teacher is to systematically teach the Word of God, specifically to change lives.

-There are certain skills that many Sunday school teachers have to fulfill their responsibilities.
+There are certain skills that many Sunday school teachers must possess in order to fulfill their responsibilities.
 The darkest areas on the map show where Sunday school teachers earn the highest salaries in all 50 states.